Avinaash076/Heatlh-checks/README.md

 # Heatlh-checks

-scripts that checks the health of my computers

-this repo will be populated with lots of fancy checks
+This will be the first line